RootKit-Org/New-World-Fishing-Bot/README.md

 pip install mss
 pip install numpy
 ```
-***IF YOU GET THE FOLLOWING ERROR `python is not recognized as an internal or external command, operable program, or batch file` Watch This: https://www.youtube.com/watch?v=E2HvWhhAW0g&ab_channel=RootKit***
+***IF YOU GET THE FOLLOWING ERROR `python is not recognized as an internal or external command, operable program, or batch file` Watch This: https://youtu.be/E2HvWhhAW0g***

+***IF YOU GET THE FOLLOWING ERROR `pip is not recognized as an internal or external command, operable program, or batch file` Watch This: https://youtu.be/zWYvRS7DtOg***

 5. New World must be installed and running.....
 But you know this already right?